Michael Dahulich

-Michael (Dahulich) is an Orthodox archbishop in the Orthodox Church in America Diocese of New York and New Jersey.
+Archbishop Michael (Dahulich) is an Orthodox archbishop in the Orthodox Church in America Diocese of New York and New Jersey.
 He is the former dean of St. Tikhon's Orthodox Theological Seminary in South Canaan, Pennsylvania, and serves there as Rector and Associate Professor of New Testament and Ethics.

 Michael entered the clergy through the American Carpatho-Russian Orthodox Diocese, being ordained to the priesthood by Bishop John (Martin) in 1973.
 He served as Vice-Chancellor and as secretary to two bishops.
 He also was Director of Religious Education of the Johnstown deanery and taught at the Christ the Saviour Seminary.

 Michael joined the faculty of St. Tikhon's Orthodox Theological Seminary in South Canaan in 1994.

 Michael earned a B.Th. in Theology from Christ the Saviour Seminary in Johnstown, Pennsylvania; a B.A. in Philosophy from St. Vincent College in Latrobe, Pennsylvania; and an M.A. and Ph.D. in Theology from Duquesne University in Pittsburgh.
 He is also studying Business at Villanova University.

 On September 22, 2009, Michael was elected as the bishop of OCA's newly reconstituted Diocese of New York and New Jersey.
 On October 24 of that year, he was tonsured a rassophore monk by Metr.
 Jonah at St. Tikhon's Orthodox Monastery in preparation for his consecration to the episcopacy.

 On December 15, 2009, by a decision of the Holy Synod, Michael was appointed administrator of the Diocese of New York and New Jersey, a position he assumed effective January 1, 2010, allowing him to begin assuming the everyday running of the diocese, pending his consecration, which took place on May 8, 2010, in Ss.
 Peter and Paul Orthodox Church in Jersey City, New Jersey.